SINTEF/dlite/storages/python/python-storage-plugins/README.md

 - **image**: Plugin for loading/saving images to/from instances of the http://onto-ns.com/meta/0.1/Image data model.
 It supports additional operations like resizing, cropping, equalising the histogram, etc. when loading and/or saving an image.
   Requires: scikit-image

 Enabling the postgresql storage tests
 -------------------------------------
-The test_postgresql_storage test require local configurations of the PostgreSQL server.
+The test_postgresql_storage test requires local configurations of the PostgreSQL server.
 The tests are only enabled if a file pgconf.h can be found in the [storage/python/tests](../tests) source directory.